YangLab-SDU/trRosettaX2-Dynamics/README.md

 Starting from an MSA, the trRosettaX2-Dynamics pipeline comprises the following steps:

- - Secondary structure (SS) prediction using a transformer network.
+ - 2D geometries prediction using a transformer network.
  - Generating dynamic structures through a physics-based sampling process
 ----
 Installation